HarvardX/edx_course_templater/README.md

 * Use browserified versions of tar and gzip to deliver the final file.
 * Do this all client-side so we don't need to run a secure server.
 * Run this out of GitHub Pages, maybe get a custom URL to point at it.

+Currently using [TarballJS](https://github.com/ankitrohatgi/tarballjs), a snapshot of which is included in this repo.